-When determining the AT needs of a student with a disability, it is important for LEA teams to provide high-quality, assistive technology services.
+When determining the AT needs of a student with a disability, it is important for LEA teams to provide high-quality, AT services.
 The Quality Indicators for Assistive Technology (QIAT) were developed by focus groups, validated through research, and provide a set of descriptors that can serve as a guideline for LEAs to evaluate the quality of their AT services.
 These indicators are broken down into eight areas that are important to the development and delivery of AT services and include:

 - Consideration of AT Needs

 - Assessment of AT Needs